quananhle/Data-Structure-and-Algorithms/Python/Counting-Elements/README.md

     The HashSet needs to store each unique integer from arr.
 In the worst case, all the integers in arr will be unique, meaning that the HashSet has a space complexity of O(N).

-It's interesting to note that O(N)O(N)O(N) is an upper bound on the space complexity.
-If UUU is the number of unique integers in arr, then the space complexity could more accurately be represented as O(U)O(U)O(U).
+It's interesting to note that O(N) is an upper bound on the space complexity.
+If U is the number of unique integers in arr, then the space complexity could more accurately be represented as O(U).